pluswerk/php-dev/docs/env-varaibles.md

 # Env Variables

-The variables are for setting the configuration of the container.
+These variables are for configuring the container.
 They can be set via the `docker-compose.yml`.

 **\* where**
  - d = docker